 The school awards various scholarships to incoming and existing pupils.
 These include Academic Scholarships, Sports Scholarships, Music Scholarships, Art Scholarships and Design & Technology Scholarships.
-The organisation of these awards is overseen by the Deputy Director of Teaching & Learning, in concert with the Registrar and the Deputy Head (Academic).
+The organisation of these awards is overseen by the Head of Scholarship, Director of Music and Director of Sport, in concert with the Registrar and the Deputy Head (Academic).